Offspring (character): Miscellaneous

-Luke McDunnagh appears in the Injustice: Gods Among Us prequel comic.
+Luke McDunnagh appears in Injustice: Gods Among Us.
 This version is the estranged son of Plastic Man, whose superheroics leave him absent for most of Luke's life, and is a member of a terrorist group working against Superman's Regime.
-After being captured and incarcerated in an underwater, maximum security Regime prison, Luke and the other prisoners are freed by Plastic Man.
+After being captured and incarcerated in an underwater, maximum security prison, Luke and the other prisoners are freed by Plastic Man.